 - Keep your dog’s bed away from drafts and where it will be kept dry.
 Raised beds are a good idea for outdoor kennels.

 - Chose a bed that is suitable for your dog.
 There are so many different types, it can be quite a minefield trying to find the best dog bed.
 Read our page How to Choose the Best Dog Bed All dogs are different and you need to consider their individual needs when buying a dog bed.
-For example, older labradors are prone to hip dysplaxia and arthritis and so a low orthopedic bed like the Caspar dog bed may be better than a raised bed.
+For example, older labradors are prone to hip dysplaxia and arthritis and so a low orthopedic bed may be better than a raised bed.

 We celebrate World Sleep Day this March while considering not only our own sleep habits but also the importance of the sleep habits our dogs.